Probing Pre-Trained Language Models for Cross-Cultural Differences in Values: Discussion

 \section{Discussion}

 Our experiments show that there are sizable differences in the cultural values picked up by the different multilingual models which are widely used for a number of language tasks, even when they are trained on data from the same source.
 This is in line with previous results~\citep{stanczak-etal-2021-gender-bias} and hints at the sensitivity of model design, training choices, and their downstream effect on model biases.
 While the values picked up by the models vary across cultures, the bias in the models is not in line with values outlined in existing large scale values surveys.
 This is an unexpected result since PLMs are known to pick up on biases present in language data that they are trained on~\cite{rogers-etal-2020-primer, stanczak-gender-survey-2021}.
 Further, values are known to be expressed in language~\citep{norton-lang-identity}.
 Hence, language models should pick up on and reflect cultural differences in values expressed in different languages based on their training text.
 A lack of such reflection points to possible shortcomings in representation learning when it comes to multilingual language models.
 There could be a number of reasons for this.
 One possible reason is the lack of diversity in multilingual training data.
 Wikipedia articles in different languages are written by a small subset of editors that are not representative of the populations in those countries.
 Further, large scale corpora like CommonCrawl over-represent the voices of people with access to the Internet, which in turn over-represents the values of people from those regions~\citep{bender-etal-2021-parrots}.
 Such a bias being present in GPT-3 was explored by~\citet{johnson-et-al-2022-ghost} who show that LMs trained on Web text end up reflecting the biases of majority populations.
 Other work also shows that pre-training text contains substantial amounts of toxic and undesirable content even after filtering~\citep{luccioni-viviano-2021-whats}.
-This highlights the need for including more diverse and carefully curated sources of data which are culturally sensitive and representative, in order for the models to better reflect the cultural values of those populations. \citet{DBLP:conf/emnlp/JosephSGGMAL21} suggest that people express themselves differently online on Twitter compared to survey responses.
+This highlights the need for including more diverse and carefully curated sources of data which are culturally sensitive and representative, in order for the models to better reflect the cultural values of those populations.
+In this pursuit, knowledge gathered from the field of Cultural Anthropology in following an \textit{emic} methodology can prove to be useful~\citep{hansen-2020-emic}. \citet{DBLP:conf/emnlp/JosephSGGMAL21} suggest that people express themselves differently online on Twitter compared to survey responses.
 This is another potential reason for this mis-alignment.